zammad/zammad-org/src/en/documentation/use/advanced-features.md

 ---
-title: Advanced Features
+title: Advanced features
 order: 4
 ---

-# Advanced Features
+# Advanced features

 This page features a collection of various helpful tools that don't need their own separate pages.
 Just keep reading, search the page or navigate to the section you want using the table of contents on the right.

-## Ticket Update Behavior
+## Ticket update behavior

 ![Screenshot shows behavior after update menu](/screenshots/cypress/documentation/use/advanced-features.cy.js/ticket-behavior-update.png)